 An important part of the commercial activities is the production of radioisotopes for medical applications.
 NRG is Europe’s largest producer of molybdenum.
-Every day, more than 24 000 patients are treated with radioisotopes produced by NRG; Petten-produced isotopes for diagnostics, therapy and pain relief are used around the world.
+Every day, more than 30 000 patients are treated with radioisotopes produced by NRG.
+Isotopes produced in Petten for diagnostics, therapy and pain relief are used around the world.
 NRG is also the world’s major supplier of Ir-192 for the industrial market.
-Other commercial activities and services include:

 2.8.1.
 R&D Organizations

-Two projects are currently under development that will add value to nuclear R&D in the Netherlands.
-The PALLAS project is aimed at the construction of a new multipurpose reactor that should replace the High Flux Reactor in Petten from 2023.
-The PALLAS reactor is intended for the production of medical radioisotopes and for nuclear research and irradiation services.
-The OYSTER project is aimed at an upgrade of the Higher Education Reactor of the Technical University in Delft.
-OYSTER is intended for fundamental nuclear research, education and training.
+Two projects are currently under development that will add value to nuclear R&D in the Netherlands: PALLAS and OYSTER.
+The PALLAS project is aimed at the construction of a new multipurpose reactor that should replace the HFR in Petten, starting from 2025.
+The PALLAS reactor is intended for the production of medical radioisotopes, for nuclear research and irradiation services.

 2.8.2.
 Development of Advanced Nuclear Technologies